 The Way Forward

-Though no one can truly predict the exact consequences the pandemic, organizations might begin to see impacts across the supply chain, including materials, labor, and logistics.
+Though no one can truly predict the exact consequences OF the pandemic, organizations might begin to see impacts across the supply chain, including materials, labor, and logistics.

 READ MORE about how COVID-19 has affected supply chains.